Skip to main content

 And Kinney very much agrees.
 "This journey is rich with opportunities for connection, empowerment and healing, and it is one that I am honored to walk alongside my clients, students and colleagues," he said.

-Discover more about SNHU’s master's degree in counseling: Find out what courses you'll take, skills you’ll learn and how to request information about the program.
+Discover more about SNHU’s bachelor's in psychology: Find out what courses you'll take, skills you’ll learn and how to request information about the program.

 *Cited job growth projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.
 Actual salaries and/or earning potential may be the result of a combination of factors including, but not limited to: years of experience, industry of employment, geographic location, and worker skill.